soowhan-park/ATM_Controller_OA/README.md

 # ATM_Controller
-Simulation of simple operations of ATM and Bank using OOP
+ Simple ATM and Bank simulation using OOP
 ## Procedures
 ### 1. Download the file or clone the repo.
 ### 2. Compile the file using the following command: python3 -u "YOUR_PATH/ATMController.py"